Malta holidays

 Get-up-and-go types: There’s always plenty to enjoy in Malta!
 Like deep-sea diving in the crystal-clear waters off the coast of Qawra; scaling cliffs, rock formations or the challenging Mellieha Cave on a climbing adventure; dancing the night away in St Julian’s; and cycling your way around Gozo island.

 Language: Maltese and English are both official languages of Malta.
-Italian is also widely spoken, and many modern Maltese words have their roots in Italian.
+Italian is also widely spoken in Malta, with many modern Maltese words derived from Italian.

 Currency: The currency used in Malta is the Euro (€).
 Cash machines are generally easy to find, especially in the cities, but be aware that your card issuer may charge you a fee to withdraw cash using your credit or debit card.